arski/Storyflow/INSTALL.md

 Hereby, the three required parameters are defined as follows:

-    // Specifies the #id of the element where the Storyflow widget should be inserted.
-The element should be obviously present in the HTML code of the page where you are calling the widget. var element = 'storyflow-chart';
+    // Specifies the id of the element where the Storyflow widget should be inserted.
+The element should be obviously present in the HTML code of the page where you are calling the widget. var element = '#storyflow-chart';

     // List of widget topics as strings.
 Note that the order will be important later.
 Optimized to work with up to four topics. var keys = ["Pernod Ricard", "Jameson Irish Whiskey", "Irish Distillers", "Absolut Vodka"];